maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 While XSLT is a great tool, there are several reasons why it might not be a good choice.

 ### #1.
 Your data is not XML
-Converting your objects to XML is possible, but it requires you to follow certain patterns imposed by serialization libraries.
+Converting your objects to XML is possible, but it requires you to follow certain patterns imposed by serialization libraries, and you lose type safety.

 ### #2.
 You want more than data
 Calling C# functions from XSLT is possible, but it requires special configuration and sometimes translation between XDM types and .NET types.